Skip to Content

 The narrow, labyrinth streets offer a surprise around every turn, and as far as free things to do in Seville go, this is quite relaxing.

 You’ll discover many of the best tapas in Seville in this neighborhood.
-It’s great for those with limited time, as it’s really close to many Sevilla Spain attractions.
+It’s great for those with limited time, as it’s really close to many Sevilla tourist attractions.

 Opening times: Always!